Bi-Color Lacing Methods

 7 Ways To Lace Shoes With 2 Colors

-One color shoelace runs through the odd eyelet pairs, another color runs through the even eyelet pairs.
-Finishes with four lace ends, which can then be tied creatively.
+One color shoelace runs through the odd eyelet pairs, another color runs through the even eyelet pairs, with two sets of loose ends at top.

-Using two flat shoelaces on top of each other, or using a single shoelace with different colors on the front and back, will alternate those colors up the shoe.
+Two flat shoelaces on top of each other, or one shoelace with different colors on the front and back, will alternate those colors up the shoe.

-Variation of Checkerboard Lacing with doubled horizontal segments of one color through which another color shoelace is woven vertically, forming a more dense two-color checker pattern.
+Variation of Checkerboard Lacing with doubled horizontals of one color through which another color shoelace is woven vertically, forming a more dense two-color checker pattern.